Stevens-97/Stevens-97/README.md

 - 🔭 I’m a Software engineer currently working as a front-end developer.
 - 🌱 I’m currently learning C#!

-# Intro

-You can either navigate through the repos on the profile page or but I recommend using my portfolio site!
-However, some repos are still being made public and updated.

 ## Contact me here

 > [Linkedin link](https://www.linkedin.com/in/elliott-s-115a17219/)